 In an age of smart manufacturing, it makes sense to digitize your instructions.
 So, why not write your instructions and store them on our software, where they are easily accessible to all workers!
 Then your standardized work instructions will only be a few clicks away.

 A clear set of work instructions gives employees an easy-to-understand detailed guide of what their job fully entails.
-This should provide both you and them peace of mind because they will have a guide to refer back to, which should increase efficiency while reducing accidents in the workplace.
+This should give both you and them peace of mind because they will have a guide to refer back to which should help to increase efficiency while reducing accidents in the workplace.

 If you’re not quite sure how to get started, why not try our work instructions feature!
-Just sign up, and our help center will show you how to navigate your way around it.
-Prodsmart takes your work instructions to the shop floor, so they are accessible to everyone.
+Just sign up and our help center will show you how to navigate your way around it.
+Prodsmart take your work instructions to the shop floor, so they are accessible to everyone.